- 1 The Little Nell, Aspen, CO

 - 11 Viceroy, Snowmass, CO

 This winter, we're dreaming about high-altitude decadence courtesy of some of the world's most outrageously luxurious ski resorts.
-Jetsetter rounds up 12 OTT spots custom-designed for après-ski bliss.
+Here, our 12 favorite spots custom-designed for après-ski bliss.

 The Little Nell, Aspen, CO

 This slopeside stunner is the crème de la crème of Colorado chic.
-The aesthetic is all leather and velvet furnishings, gas fireplaces, and contemporary art wrapped in a cool palette of creams, chocolates and blues.
-But the real draw is the buzzy atmosphere: there are four bars, including Ajax Tavern, Oasis (a mobile, mountain-side champagne and caviar pop-up), the après-ski scene at Chair 9, and Element 47, an upscale eatery with a 20,000-bottle wine cellar.
+The aesthetic is all leather and velvet furnishings, gas fireplaces, and contemporary art wrapped in a cool palette of creams, chocolates, and blues.
+But the real draw is the buzzy atmosphere: there are three bars, including The Living Room, a cozy space complete with a fireplace; the après-ski lounge at Chair 9, which boasts live music and DJs; and Element 47, an upscale eatery with a 20,000-bottle wine cellar.
 Take advantage of perks like the free First Tracks program, which gives guests access to the mountain before the gondola opens to the public every morning, as well as private evening tours of the mountain on a snowcat or ski patrol sweep.

 Cheval Blanc Courchevel, France

 As the gem of the French Alps’ glitzy Trois Vallées region, Courchevel is the ultimate place to see and be seen.
-Just ask the ultra-glam clientele who pack the luxe chalets, award-winning restaurants and swanky clubs.
-The most over-the-top crashpad: Cheval Blanc, a gorgeous resort with a two Michelin-starred restaurant (Le 1947) , Guerlain spa and a sultry cigar lounge housed within a low-lit Mongolian yurt.
-The suites are clad in cozy, elegant materials (cashmere, fur, leather), contrasted with an array of sleek metals (steel, bronze and brass).
+Just ask the ultra-glam clientele who pack the resort's luxe chalets, award-winning restaurants, and swanky clubs.
+The most over-the-top crashpad: Cheval Blanc, a gorgeous stay with a two Michelin-starred restaurant (Le 1947), a Guerlain spa, and a sultry cigar lounge housed within a low-lit Mongolian yurt.
+The suites are clad in cozy, elegant materials (cashmere, fur, leather), contrasted with an array of sleek metals (steel, bronze, and brass).

 Yellowstone Club, Montana